YuukanOO/uniformcss.com/docs/fundamentals/default-styles.md

 ## Disabling Starter Styles

-If you prefer to exclude starter styles from your build, simply pass the following setting in your configuration.
+If you prefer to exclude default starter styles from your build, simply pass the following `exclude` setting in your configuration.

 ```scss
 @use "uniform" as * with (